gregg-miskelly/MIEngine-wiki/Quick-tutorial-on-debugging-the-MIEngine.md

 ### Setup steps:

 1. Install Visual Studio on a real computer (not a VM).
-Running it under parallels on a Mac should work also.
-Running it inside of a Hyper-V VM will not.

 2. Make sure that Android C++ support is enabled in Visual Studio 2015 setup.
 If you didn't do this or you aren't sure --
     * Open Windows Control Panel